jromania-sykes/cleaning_data_course_project/README.md

 This will be subsequently refereed to as the SMARTPHONE WEARABLE 1.0 Dataset.

-this original dataset can be found here.

-This project uses the following files
+Files
 =========================================

 - 'README.md' - this file.

-- 'run_analysis.R' : Code file that will clean the files in theSMARTPHONE WEARABLE 1.0 Dataset and will create the the the 3 csv files described below.
+- 'run_analysis.R' : The R language code file that will clean the files in the SMARTPHONE WEARABLE 1.0 Dataset and will create the the the 3 csv files described below.

 - 'tidy_data_wearable.csv' is the cleaned dataset.
-	 ##The subject and activity columns are added to the Train and Test datasets.
+	 +The subject and activity columns are added to the Train and Test datasets.
-	 ##The datasets are merged into one large dataset.
+	 +The datasets are merged into one large dataset.
-	 ##The actual row and column names are set to their descriptive names for the dataframe.
+	 +The actual row and column names are set to their descriptive names for the dataframe.
-	 ##The standard devation and mean columns are extracted
+	 +The standard devation and mean columns are extracted

 - 'tidy_data_wearable_mean_by_subject.csv'